Bartosz95/dice-game/README.md

-# DICE GAME
+# YATZY

 ## Abstract
-Dice game is a simple game when you play with other users.
+YATZY is a simple dice game that you play with other users.
-The aim of the game is to score the highest number of points.
+The game aims to score the highest number of points.
 Check the tutorial below to learn how to play.
 You need to know that the game is only available for login users.